-American composer, harpsichordist, organist and teacher Barbara Harbach was born in Pennsylvania in 1946.
+American composer, harpsichordist, organist and teacher Barbara Harbach was born in Pennsylvania on 14 February 1946.
 She studied at Penn State, Eastman and at the Frankfurt Musikhochschule with Helmut Walcha.

 She has held a series of professorships at Washington State University, the University of Wisconsin-Oshkosh, the University of Wisconsin-Stevens Point and the University of Missouri-St Louis.